metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 The `common.sh` library also makes sure there is an ssh public key available in the user's ssh folder.
 This key will be injected by `cloud-init` in all the virtual bare metal machines that will be configured later.
 Then, the user that executed the `metal3-dev-env` scripts is able to access the target cluster through ssh.

-This `common.sh` library also sets more global variables apart those from the config file.
+This `common.sh` library also sets more global variables apart from the those in the config file.
 Note that these variables can be added to the config file along with the proper values for your environment.

 <br>